Gene Mutation Key To Ecuador Group's Health

 Avoiding Diseases Of Aging

-Longo began studying these people after an endocrinologist named Jaime Guevara-Aguirre observed that they didn't seem to get diseases associated with aging, including diabetes and cancer.
+Longo began studying these people after endocrinologist Jaime Guevara-Aguirre observed that they didn't seem to get diseases associated with aging, including diabetes and cancer.

 Longo, Guevara-Aguirre and other scientists were able to confirm that observation when they studied more than two decades of medical records on 99 people with Laron syndrome.